 Describe the land use suitabilities of the affected area in terms of the physical and economic attributes.
 The assessment should set out soil and landform subclasses assigned to soil mapping units in order to derive land suitability classes.
-The limitations and land suitability classification system to use is that in the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (1995).
-Industry best practice and results of recent studies into land rehabilitation should be considered when describing post mining land use.
+The limitations and land suitability classification system to use is that in Attachment 2 of Land Suitability Assessment Techniques in the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (1995).